-An Enrollee may Appeal and, after exhausting the MCO's Grievance and Appeal procedures, request a State Fair Hearing to dispute placement in the RRP.
-If the Enrollee Appeals or requests a State Fair Hearing prior to the date of the proposed placement, the MCO may not impose the placement until the Appeal or State Fair Hearing is resolved in the MCO's favor.
+An Enrollee may Appeal and, after exhausting the MCO's Grievance and Appeal procedures, request a State Appeal to dispute placement in the RRP.
+If the Enrollee Appeals or requests a State Appeal prior to the date of the proposed placement, the MCO may not impose the placement until the Appeal or State Appeal is resolved in the MCO's favor.
 [Minnesota Statutes, §256.045]

-9.11.3 Reporting of Restrictions.
+9.11.3 Reporting of Restrictions; Timeframes.

-- 9.11.3.1 Until the MCO has access to enter data directly into MMIS, the MCO must report to the STATE, the names and PMI numbers of all Enrollees placed in the RRP, the date of placement, placement reason codes, and the names of the designated Providers with their addresses and Provider numbers.
-This information shall be reported to the STATE during business hours before the day the restriction is effective. - 9.11.3.2 Once the MCO has access to enter data directly into MMIS, the MCO shall enter into MMIS the names and PMI numbers of all Enrollees placed in the RRP, the date of placement, placement reason codes, and the names of the designated Providers with their addresses and Provider numbers.
-This information shall be entered into MMIS during business hours before the day the restriction is effective. - 9.11.3.3 If an MCO allows the use of a non-designated pharmacy, after exercising due diligence, the pharmacy must be entered into MMIS for the date or dates of service within one (1) business day of allowing the use of the non-designated pharmacy.
+- 9.11.3.1 Until the MCO has access to enter data directly into MMIS, the MCO must report to the STATE, the names and PMI numbers of all Enrollees placed in the RRP, the date of placement, placement reason codes, and the names of the Designated Providers with their addresses and Provider numbers.
+This information shall be reported to the STATE during business hours before the day the restriction is effective. - 9.11.3.2 Once the MCO has access to enter data directly into MMIS, the MCO shall enter into MMIS the names and PMI numbers of all Enrollees placed in the RRP, the date of placement, placement reason codes, and the names of the Designated Providers with their addresses and Provider numbers.
+This information shall be entered into MMIS during business hours before the day the restriction is effective.

+9.11.3.3 If an MCO allows the use of a non-designated pharmacy, after exercising due diligence consistent with section 9.11.4.4 below, the pharmacy must be entered into MMIS for the date or dates of service within one (1) business day of allowing the use of the non-designated pharmacy.